Sieve analysis

-A sieve analysis (or gradation test) is a practice or procedure used in civil engineering and chemical engineering to assess the particle size distribution (also called gradation) of a granular material by allowing the material to pass through a series of sieves of progressively smaller mesh size and weighing the amount of material that is stopped by each sieve as a fraction of the whole mass.
+A sieve analysis (or gradation test) is a practice or procedure used in geology, civil engineering, and chemical engineering to assess the particle size distribution (also called gradation) of a granular material by allowing the material to pass through a series of sieves of progressively smaller mesh size and weighing the amount of material that is stopped by each sieve as a fraction of the whole mass.

 The size distribution is often of critical importance to the way the material performs in use.
 A sieve analysis can be performed on any type of non-organic or organic granular materials including sand, crushed rock, clay, granite, feldspar, coal, soil, a wide range of manufactured powder, grain and seeds, down to a minimum size depending on the exact method.
 Being such a simple technique of particle sizing, it is probably the most common.

 Procedure

 A gradation test is performed on a sample of aggregate in a laboratory.
 A typical sieve analysis uses a column of sieves with wire mesh screens of graded mesh size.

 A representative weighed sample is poured into the top sieve which has the largest screen openings.
 Each lower sieve in the column has smaller openings than the one above.
 At the base is a pan, called the receiver.

 The column is typically placed in a mechanical shaker, which shakes the column, usually for a set period, to facilitate exposing all of the material to the screen openings so that particles small enough to fit through the holes can fall through to the next layer.
 After the shaking is complete the material on each sieve is weighed.
 The mass of the sample of each sieve is then divided by the total mass to give a percentage retained on each sieve.

 The size of the average particle on each sieve is then analysed to get a cut-off point or specific size range, which is then captured on a screen.

 The results of this test are used to describe the properties of the aggregate and to see if it is appropriate for various civil engineering purposes such as selecting the appropriate aggregate for concrete mixes and asphalt mixes as well as sizing of water production well screens.